Sourdough Blueberry Muffins

 Can you use frozen blueberries in muffins?

 Yes!
-I’ve used both frozen and fresh, and either work well.
+I’ve used both frozen and fresh, and both work well.
 Don’t thaw them, just place them in the batter and bake.

 Frozen blueberries will most likely turn your muffins a pretty shade of purple.
 Coat them in a little bit of flour to help minimize the color bleeding into your batter.